 Why Do Some Toothpastes Not Contain Fluoride?

-If fluoride has such an important job to do when it comes to fighting cavities, then why do some brands decide to leave it out, especially since toothpaste needs to contain the mineral to get the ADA’s seal?
+If fluoride has such an important job when it comes to fighting cavities, then why do some brands decide to leave it out, especially since toothpaste needs to contain the mineral to get the ADA’s seal?

 For that reason, some parents prefer to give their toddlers and younger children toothpaste that doesn’t contain fluoride.
 That way, if the child does swallow their toothpaste (rather than spit it out), there’s little to no risk of them developing fluorosis.
 Some toothpaste brands exclude fluoride to cater to this demographic, although the American Dental Association (ADA) still recommends using a small amount of fluoride toothpaste for children.

-Another reason non-fluoride toothpaste has become more popular is that people are beginning to try to use more “natural” products.
-Although fluoride is a naturally-occurring mineral, some websites and media outlets have presented it as a hazardous substance, causing alarm among consumers.
+Another reason non-fluoride toothpaste has become more popular is that people are beginning to try to use more “natural products.”
+Although fluoride is a naturally-occurring mineral, some websites, and media outlets have presented it as a hazardous substance, causing alarm among consumers.
 Despite misleading statements you may have heard, you should know that it’s very unlikely you will be exposed to high enough levels of fluoride in your toothpaste for it to be a problem.

 What Will Happen if You Don’t Use Fluoride?

-Although the best way to prevent cavities and protect your teeth and overall oral health is to use a toothpaste that contains fluoride, it’s not the end of the world if you do decide to use fluoride-free toothpaste.
+Although the best way to prevent cavities and protect your teeth and overall oral health is to use toothpaste that contains fluoride, it’s not the end of the world if you do decide to use fluoride-free toothpaste.

 Depending on the health of your teeth and gums, you might not notice much of a change in your teeth once you make the switch.
 You won’t instantly develop cavities.

 That’s particularly the case if you have sealants placed on your teeth to protect them against cavities and live in an area where fluoride is added to the drinking water.